Lung Cancer Causes

 In addition to these causes, lung cancer is more likely to develop in those who have chronic obstructive pulmonary disease (COPD) and those who have previously had cancer in the lungs or other areas of the body.
 The most common forms of lung cancer, including non-small cell cancers like squamous cell carcinoma and adenocarcinoma, are typically metastatic.
 This means that the cancer is likely to spread to other regions in the body and can be life threatening.
 Therefore, getting treatment for lung cancer as early as possible is important.

-At Tampa General Hospital, our comprehensive cancer center includes a multi-specialty team of oncologists and other cancer specialists that is committed to the care and treatment of patients with lung or other cancers.
+At Tampa General Hospital, our comprehensive cancer institute includes a multi-specialty team of oncologists and other cancer specialists that is committed to the care and treatment of patients with lung or other cancers.
 TGH utilizes state-of-the-art technologies to aid in our treatment strategies and improve patient outcomes.
 For a physician referral, please use our Physician Finder tool or call (813) 844-2200.